Day & Night (2010 film): Critical reception

 The short has been critically acclaimed.
 The Wall Street Journal described Day & Night as a "sensationally original short", and said it "looks like nothing you've ever seen, and plays like a dream of glories to come".
 Antagony & Ecstasy gave the film 10/10, writing "Newton's ability to finesse a remarkably difficult conceptual hook into a supremely easy cartoon is proof enough that he has storytelling skills much the equal of anybody working at Pixar.
 Yet this is also, possibly, the least of the film's achievements: it is technically, formally, and thematically a work of great accomplishment, and merely being able to tell a weird story coherently is just cake at that point".

 The Projection Booth rated the film 4.5 out of 5, writing "Still superior [to the feature film Toy Story 3] is the preceding short Day & Night (directed by Teddy Newton), a morally and politically charged look at our perception of reality (and each other) and easily the best of Pixar's shorts to date".
 Cinema Crazed said the short is "ultimately very evocative of the classic Warner and MGM animated experiments that appealed to all audiences and didn’t talk down to its respective theater going crowd".
 NOLA.com described it as an "artful snatch of 3-D whimsy".

 Awards and nominations

-Day & Night was nominated for the Best Animated Short Film at the 83rd Annual Academy Awards.
+Significantly, Day & Night was nominated for the Best Animated Short Film (at the 83rd Annual Academy Awards).

 It won the award for Best Short Film at the 38th Annie Awards.

 The Visual Effects Society also gave Day & Night an award for the Outstanding Achievement in an Animated Short.